floydkretschmar/fixturize/README.md

 ## Requirements

-All Java versions between 11 and 21 are supported.
+Java version 17 and later are supported.

 ## Licensing